defdeveu/txt.courses/secdev-courses/secure-development-in-.net.md

 ---
 description: >-
   'Secure development in .net/C#' course template.
-Using the "Webapp development with security in mind" template and the 'Secure coding in .net/C#' language specific module.
+Using the 'Webapp development with security in mind' template and the 'Secure coding in .net/C#' language specific module.
 ---